-I hereby certify that I am the duly elected, qualified and acting Secretary of Alamo Trust, Inc. and that the foregoing Amended and Restated Bylaws were adopted as the bylaws of the Corporation by the Board of Directors pursuant to a resolution duly adopted on the 19th day of September, 2017, and approved by the Member of the Corporation on the same date.
+I hereby certify that I am the duly elected, qualified and acting Secretary of Alamo Trust, Inc. and that the foregoing Third Amended and Restated Bylaws were adopted as the bylaws of the Corporation by the Board of Directors pursuant to a resolution duly adopted on the 4th day of June, 2020.